c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `system utterance`

     Candidates of the system utterance generated in the `state` state.

-The {<variable>} in the system utterance string is replaced by the value assigned to the variable during the dialogue.
+	The `{<variable>}` or `{<function call>}` in the system utterance string is replaced by the value assigned to the variable during the dialogue or the return value of the function call. これについては、以下の「{ref}`realization_in_system_utterance`」で詳しく説明します。

 	There can be multiple lines with the same `state`, but all `system utterance` in the lines having the same `state` become system utterance candidates, and will be chosen randomely.

 - `user utterance example`